CSE 3353 Course Syllabus

 - Graph algorithms

 There are two midterm exams and a comprehensive final exam.
-The exams will include written problems selected and adapted from the textbook.
-The exams may also require hand-written pseudo-code or Python code.
+The exams will include written problems; the exams may also require hand-written pseudo-code or Python code.
 Exams will be closed-book, closed-notes and closed-Internet unless otherwise annonced.

 Attendance and Participation Policy